Technical Articles

 Arc-Flash Boundary and NFPA 70E — Is It a “Safe” Place to Stand?

 Question: Arc Flash Boundary – Safe?
 Since NFPA 70E does not require arc-flash PPE outside of the arc-flash boundary, does that mean it’s a safe place to stand?
-The Short Answer: No Way!
-(I have the advantage of seeing many staged arc flash events in the lab.)
+The Short Answer: I would not stand there – without some protection! – Really?
+Yes, but I have the advantage of seeing many staged arc flash events in the lab so I know what it can do.
 What NFPA 70E Actually Says About the Arc-Flash Boundary Let’s start with the basics.
-NFPA 70E requires that an arc-flash boundary (AFB) be determined and as part of an arc-flash risk assessment (see
+NFPA

 Read More »